 Leaves are falling, the evenings are getting cool, and you’re probably aiming to get a weekend of raking and tidying to prepare your yard and vinyl deck for fall and winter weather.
 So where should you start?
-Tufdek has some suggestions on tasks you might want to consider to prepare everything this fall.
+Tuff Industries has a few suggestions on vinyl deck, yard, and garden tasks you might want to consider to prepare everything this fall.

 Task One: Fertilized and Weed

 Now is the time to get your lawn prepared for winter, and to reduce the amount of work you’ll need to complete in the spring.
 Trees can use a deep root fertilization as well to help set them up for a successful next year.

 Even though it’s cooler, unless it’s raining regularly in your area you’ll still want to water your yard and plants so they can have healthy roots for healthy growth in the spring.
 However, you should consider switching your watering schedule to early mornings – overnight, wet lawns can be damaged by frost and may begin growing mushrooms and other fungi.